datamade/census_area/README.rst

     old_home_block_groups = c.acs5.state_place_blockgroup(('NAME', 'B25034_010E'), 17, 14000))

 And blocks.
-Not that block level geographies are only available for the short-form data from the Decennial Census
+Note that block level geographies are only available for the short-form data from the Decennial Census
 ::

     owner_occupied = c.sf1.state_place_block(('NAME', 'H016F0002'), 17, 14000)